hyperledger/fabric/docs/source/cc_launcher.md

 ## Chaincode packages

 A chaincode package contains chaincode and associated metadata in a compressed gzip file that can be installed to a peer.
-The peer command `peer lifecycle chaincode package` can be used to create a chaincode package.
+The peer command `cli lifecycle chaincode package` can be used to create a chaincode package.
 You can also create a chaincode package using third party tools.

 ### Lifecycle chaincode package contents

 A lifecycle chaincode package contains two files.
 The first file, `code.tar.gz` is a gzip compressed POSIX tape archive.
 This file includes the source artifacts for the chaincode.
-Packages created by the peer CLI will place the chaincode implementation source under the `src` directory and chaincode metadata (like CouchDB indexes) under the `META-INF` directory.
+Packages created by the CLI will place the chaincode implementation source under the `src` directory and chaincode metadata (like CouchDB indexes) under the `META-INF` directory.

 The second file, `metadata.json` is a JSON document with three keys:
 - `type`: the chaincode type (e.g. GOLANG, JAVA, NODE)